 - Crisis line volunteers must be at least 18 years old.

 - They must also be self-motivated, mature, sensitive, and dependable.
 Volunteers must agree to represent Ahimsa House and to support its philosophy, to perform in a professional manner whenever so doing, and to refrain from allowing personal views and opinions from overshadowing or conflicting with Ahimsa House’s purpose and procedures.

 - Ahimsa House is currently seeking volunteers to fill shifts on our crisis line on nights and weekends.
-Night shifts include a start time of approximately 7pm and lasts overnight.
-Weekend shifts consist of 24-hour shifts starting in the morning and continuing until the following morning.

 - Following training, we ask that you make a commitment of at least 6 months services to Ahimsa House.

 - When continuing education opportunities are offered, we expect you to make a concerted effort to attend these meetings as they are beneficial to stay in touch with the program and learn about issues you may encounter on the crisis line.

 - You must be able to take calls during your shift.

 - Refrain from using alcohol and/or drugs before and during your on call shift.

 - Crisis line calls must be responded to immediately.